mirtizakh/Android-TDD-Masterclass/README.md

 * The first rule is that you cannot write production code until you have written a failing unit test .
 * The second rule is that you may not write more of a unit test than is sufficient to fail and having an apllication not compiling is failing.
 * Finally the third rule is that , you may not write more production code than is sufficient to pass the current failing test.

+### 4- Test Preconditions / Good Test

+* **Easy to write.** (Developer should not put a lot of effort to write the unit test)
+* **Readable.** (It should be readable by evey developer)
+* **Reliable.** (It should run on every machine like CI server)
+* **Fast.** (Unit test provide feedback to the developer very quick)
+* **Isolated.** (If you want to test a class and that class depends on other services like database or network calls,so what happens these external factors take time to bring back the results ,they are consuming much time , so the unit tests are no longer fast .So whenever you want to test a class it should be isolated from external factors.

 ### 5-Types Of Automated Test
 #### 1- Unit Test :